naoina/migu/README.md

 #### COLUMN

-Specify the column name on the database.
+You can specify the column name on the database.

 ```go
 Body string `migu:"column:content"`